nayanadasgupta/abusing_hidden_properties_node_js_attack/README.md

 ## Central Payload Server API

+Run the payload server using `npm run dev`.

 Add a payload for a specific application.
 If a payload for the application already exists, it will be replaced by the newer application.

 ```